operator-framework/java-operator-sdk/samples/webserver/README.md

-# Nginx WWW Operator
+# WebServer Operator

 This is a more complex example of how a Custom Resource backed by an Operator can serve as an abstraction layer.
-This Operator will use an nginxwww resource, which mainly contains a static webpage definition and creates a nginx Deployment backed by a ConfigMap which holds the html.
+This Operator will use an webserver resource, which mainly contains a static webpage definition and creates a nginx Deployment backed by a ConfigMap which holds the html.